alice-ang/react-graphql/README.md

 # react-graphql
-Some instructions of how to run the project if im not lazy and forget to write it
+Some instructions on how to run the project if im not lazy and forget to write it

 ## Getting Started